do-community/summer-of-kubernetes/README.md

         ```bash
         kubectl -n ambassador get all
         ```
-    * Go to the Ambassador Edge Stack Dashboard by finding the external-ip of the ambassador service, copying it and pasting it in your browser.
-Say hi to [Edgy the Blackbird](https://www.getambassador.io/about-us/history-of-edgy/).
+    * Go to the Ambassador Edge Stack Dashboard by finding the external-ip of the ambassador service.
+        ```bash
+        kubectl -n ambassador get svc
+        ```
+        * Copy the external ip address, and paste it in your browser.
+Say hi to [Edgy the Blackbird](https://www.getambassador.io/about-us/history-of-edgy/) and explore the dashboard.

 #### 5. Setup a custom Grafana Dashboard to show data from the Ambassador Edge Stack
 * Install a Mapping and ServiceMonitor so Prometheus can scrape metrics for the AES